What is Velvetillusion Literary Magazine? VELVETILLUSION is more than meets the eye. Read this page and be amazed.

 A Civil War Poem From 1862 by James D. Pardue

-Essays and Fiction by R. A. Bolden
+Essays and Short Stories by R. A. Bolden

 Dear Reader,